SRSG-Workshops/openrefine-data-cleaning-oct22/_episodes/03-filtering-sorting-data.md

 > Sort by `year`, `month` and `day` in some order.
 Be creative: try sorting as `numbers` or `text`, and in reverse order
 > (`largest to smallest` or `z to a`).
 >
-> Use > `Sort` > `Remove sort` to remove the sort on the second of three columns.
+> Use `Sort` > `Remove sort` to remove the sort on the second of three columns.
 Notice how that changes the order.
 {: .challenge}

 >## Sorting does not change data
-> You may have noticed that after any of the sorting steps there is nothing to undo/redo.
+> You may have noticed that after any of the sorting steps there was nothing to undo/redo.
 This is because you have only
 > reordered and not modified you data.
 If you want to revert to the original order of the data - make sure you remove all
 > "sorts" using the `Sort` > `Remove sort` option.
 {: .callout}